hazaq/hazaq.github.io/_posts/2018-03-02-RH-Satellite-TTR.markdown

 EOF
 hammer organization list
 ```
 Next step is to download the manifest for rh customer portal.
-An import it into satellite 6 by *Select Content* → *Red Hat Subscriptions*
+And import it into satellite 6 by *Select Content* → *Red Hat Subscriptions*
 Now we can select repos that we need by going into *Content* → *Red Hat Repositories*
 Red Hat Satellite Tools 6.2 Repo should be selected.
 Once the repos are select we can start synchronize content.
 To do that we need to select *Content* → *Sync Status* then check the produects and click *Synchronize Now*